rjpaternina/EmployeesDB/README.md

 # EmployeesDB
-This is a an employees data base
+This is an employees data base